dlakmalb/forum_server_side/README.md

 # Forum App

 ## Description
 Welcome to my Forum App.
 This is an online forum where users can ask questions and provide feedback to others’ questions as well.
-React library has been used for the client side development and PHP Symfony framework is used for the backend development.
+ReactJS library has been used for the client side development and PHP Symfony framework is used for the backend development.

 ## Supported features
 * User - Login | Logout | Register